google/atheris/native_extension_fuzzing.md

 Here, `address` means Address Sanitizer.
 You can also use `undefined` for the Undefined Behavior Sanitizer.

-If you use want to confirm that the built library is compiled/linked properly, you can do it by checking if it contains asan and sancov related symbols via a command like `nm <path to .so file> | grep asan` (or `grep sancov`).
+If you want to confirm that the built library is compiled/linked properly, you can do it by checking if it contains asan and sancov related symbols via a command like `nm <path to .so file> | grep asan` (or `grep sancov`).